SME Lending – How data and tech can bring a surge for banks

 “Traditional banks will need to look for alternative ways to create innovative lending products if they are to compete for customers with Fintech lenders in the evolving gig economy.
 Banks should be looking at tailoring products and services to different needs and creating new solutions.
 Take Uber drivers: a few years ago, there were none, but now there are thousands, needing to buy a car, fund repairs and insurance, and even leverage their vehicle for a side job as, say, a grocery delivery driver.”

-Global head of financial services institutions, Microsoft
+Global head of financial services institutions with Microsoft